decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 ## Triggers

-The **Triggers** component defines triggers, these activate actions when a certain thing happens.
-The following types of triggers exist:
+The **Triggers** component defines trigger events, these activate actions when a certain event happens.
+The following types of trigger events exist:

 - **on_click**: When the player clicks on the item.
 See [About click triggers](#about-click-triggers)
 - **on_player_enters_area**: When the player enters an area.
 See [About trigger areas](#about-trigger-areas)